bennycode/coinbase-pro-node/README.md

-# Unofficial Coinbase Pro API
+# Coinbase Pro API

-Unofficial [Coinbase Pro][1] API written in TypeScript and covered by tests.
+[Coinbase Pro][1] API for Node.js, written in TypeScript and covered by tests.

+## Motivation

+This project was created to continue an active **Coinbase Pro API** after Coinbase deprecated the official Node.js library [on January, 16 2020](https://github.com/coinbase/coinbase-node/issues/140#issuecomment-574990136).
+The official predecessor was also deprecated on [July, 19th 2016](https://github.com/coinbase/coinbase-exchange-node/commit/b8347efdb4e2589367c1395b646d283c9c391681).

 ## Features

+Advantages over the [official counterpart][3]:

+- **Alive.** Not archived and ready-only.
+Pull Requests are welcome!
 - **Typed.** Source code is 100% TypeScript.
 No need to install external typings.
 - **Tested.** Code coverage is at 100%.
-No surprises when using.
+No surprises when using it.
 - **Robust.** WebSocket reconnection is built-in.
 No problems if your Wi-Fi is gone.
 - **Easy-to-use.** HTTP requests are easy to customize.
-HMAC signing and JSON formatting included.
+HMAC signing and JSON formatting is already included.

 ## Installation